toasterofbread/test/README.md

 ## Related libraries

-- [KoGit](https://gitlab.com/toasterofbread/kogit) - A limited-functionality Git client written pure multiplatform Kotlin (originally a module in LifeLog)
+- [KoGit](https://gitlab.com/toasterofbread/kogit) - A limited-functionality Git client written in pure multiplatform Kotlin (originally a module in LifeLog)
 - [ComposeKit](https://gitlab.com/toasterofbread/composekit) - Several modules in ComposeKit (such as navigation) as well as its modularisation refactor were written specifically for LifeLog

 ## Development